-Bonus shares are issued by companies in lieu of paying a cash dividend.
+Bonus shares are issued by companies instead of paying a cash dividend.
 As with any form of wealth transfer, these also have their own advantages and disadvantages.
-There are two parties involved, the issuing company and the shareholder or investor, and we discuss the advantages and disadvantages from the point of view of both.
+There are two parties involved, the issuing company and the shareholder or investor, and we will discuss the advantages and disadvantages of bonus shares from the point of view of both.

 Investor’s Point of View:

 Why does an investor buy equity shares of a company?
 It can be for two reasons –

 2) generating an annual income by means of dividends.

 The first goal is fulfilled when the company is managed properly and adds economic value.
 The second goal depends on the payout policies of the company.
 A growth-stage company may refrain from paying any cash dividends and reinvesting everything back into the business.
 At the same time, a mature company may have to pay a regular annual cash dividend.
 But both types of companies can pay a stock dividend through a bonus issue.

 Advantages of Bonus Shares from Investor’s Point of View

 - The investor doesn’t need to pay any tax upon receiving the bonus shares.

 - It is specifically beneficial for investors who believe in the company’s long-term story and want to increase their investment in the same.

 - Issuing additional shares and using cash for the company’s business growth increases the investor’s belief in the company’s operations.